Ntihinyurwa/data-science-portfolio/data-modeling-sql/database-design-advanced-sql/README.md

 This project focuses on **end-to-end relational database design** for a real-world business scenario.
 Based on a detailed operational use case for **Austin Pet Clinic (APC)**, I designed a **fully normalized Entity-Relationship Diagram (ERD)** to support clinical operations, billing, inventory management, and reporting.

-The goal was to translate business requirements into a **scalable, consistent, and analytics-ready database schema**.
+The goal was to translate business requirements into a **scalable and analytics-ready relational database schema**.

 ### Business Context